-This permit does not cover any discharge from uses unrelated to the NAICS Codes or activities listed in Table 1 or other similar activities per S1.B.
-No discharge is allowed from any activities unless it is either covered under this permit's NAICS/Ecology Code criteria, results from a similar activity per S1.B, or is covered by a separate individual wastewater discharge permit.
+All activities at the permitted site must have the appropriate permits for those uses.
+This permit does not cover any discharge from uses not falling within the NAICS Codes or activities listed in Table 1 or other similar activities per S1.B.
+No discharge is allowed from any activities unless it is either covered under this permit's NAICS/Ecology Code criteria, results from a similar activity per S1.B., or is covered by a separate individual wastewater discharge permit.